EO-DataHub/eodhp-guide/services/auth-agent.md

 ### Backups

-All state for the Auth Agent is within the database.
+All state for the Auth Agent is in its database.
 Restoring a previous state involves following the database restore procedure.

 ## Development